A Complete Guide to Visiting Balandra Bay: Mexico’s Most Beautiful Beach

 Playa Balandra (Balandra Beach or Balandra Bay) is often called Mexico’s most beautiful beach and ranks among the best beaches in the world.
 Visiting Balandra Bay is possible on any budget and is a must-do for all Baja California Sur travellers.
 Pristine white sand beaches are surrounded by rocky mountains and the crystal blue waters are totally unspoiled.
 Read on to find out more about this stunning location, what there is to do, and how you can visit in this Balandra Bay travel guide.
 We have also included an interactive map of the La Paz area to add to your Baja California Sur travel resources.

-When to go: La Paz has nice weather all year round, but winter can be less crowded with cooler water temperatures.
+• When to go: La Paz has nice weather all year round, but winter can be less crowded with cooler water temperatures.
+The first Sunday of every month is for locals only.
+Arrive 30 to 60 minutes before your time slot to guarantee entry.

 One of the beaches at Balandra Bay, La Paz